danielskinstad/zephyr/doc/develop/modules.rst

 Additionally, in some cases modules (particularly vendor HALs) can contain references to optional :ref:`binary blobs <bin-blobs>`.

+For a list of external modules that can be integrated with Zephyr, see :ref:`west_projects_index`.

 This page summarizes a list of policies and best practices which aim at better organizing the workflow in Zephyr modules.